ADVERTISEMENT

 Tummy tuck is a much more invasive procedure to remove excess fat and sagging skin from your abdomen.
 It's also called abdominoplasty.
 You'll be put under general anesthesia and might have to spend a few days in the hospital.

 A tummy tuck takes about 10 weeks for you to heal to the point where you can go back to the gym or play sports.
-Your stomach will be much flatter and your overall silhouette will be much more shapely.
+Your stomach will be much flatter, and your overall silhouette will be much more shapely.

 Choosing Between the Two

 Liposuction is more popular than the tummy tuck, which is also known as an abdominoplasty.
-According to the American Society of Plastic Surgeons, there were 199,817 liposuctions in 2013, and 111,986 abdominoplasties.
+According to the American Society of Plastic Surgeons, there were 199,817 liposuctions in 2013 and 111,986 abdominoplasties.
 The popularity of liposuction might be because it is far less invasive than tummy tuck and can remove fat from more areas of the body.

 Liposuction also costs less than a tummy tuck.
 The surgeon's fees for an average tummy tuck costs a little more than $5,000.
 The average cost of a liposuction procedure is about $3,000, but this figure can vary depending on a couple of different factors.
 For example, popular plastic surgeons who are in-demand more than others will typically charge a higher fee for their services.
 However, for some people, the higher cost may be worth it.
-This is because the surgeon has probably gotten their good reputation for being great at his or her job.
+This is because the surgeon has probably gotten a good reputation for being great at his or her job.
 Additionally, liposuction costs will vary depending on the area of the body being treated.
 The breasts, abdomen, and thighs are some of the more expensive body parts to operate on, while the buttocks, back, and arms can cost anywhere from 25% to 50% less.
 Finally, the price for liposuction can vary depending on how much fat needs to be removed.
-Larger quantities will take more time and effort and therefore will typically cost more than a minor procedure.
-Ultimately though, the only way to accurately determine your costs will be to contact a surgeon directly.
+Larger quantities will take more time and effort and, therefore, will typically cost more than a minor procedure.
+Ultimately, though, the only way to accurately determine your costs is to contact a surgeon directly.